Oh, what a day... what a lovely day!

 Sort the list in ascending order, and take the second item from the list.
 Done!
 (Mic Drop)

-The knee-jerk solution described above would work for a list of unique items, but not for a . . .
+The knee-jerk solution described above would work for a list of . . .

 When the Affordable Care Act was signed into law by President Obama, the U.S. government set aside financial incentives for families that qualified for help.
 In the Ritter Insurance Marketing quote engine, we help consumers determine if they qualify for help, and how much they could potentially save.
 None of this information is secret, as it . . .